conamu/course-service/README.md

 ```
 /courses?pageLength=5
 ```
-returns a map of ID (string) and Minimal Course Entry
+returns an array of Minimal Course Entry

 #### Get Course:
 Requires to be logged in as user